 - Applicants must be currently enrolled in 6.1 units or more as a CSU undergraduate or graduate student in any major field and must remain enrolled in 6.1 units during the academic year in which the award is received.

-- Applicants must have a visual disability and provide verification from a medical health professional, which includes the best corrected visual acuity notations.
+- Applicants must have a vision disability and provide verification from a medical health professional, which includes the best corrected visual acuity notations.
 (Please note that the disability must be such that it impedes the educational process and necessitates accommodations, support services, or programs.)

 Students who have previously been nominated and/or awarded the Schoettler scholarship may continue to apply each year provided they continue to meet the qualifications.